-Windy Welly, as it’s colloquially known, is a vibrant city with an edgy, understated diversity.
+‘Windy Welly’, as it’s fondly known by locals, is a vibrant city with an edgy, understated diversity.

 As the nation’s capital, Wellington lures visitors from all walks of life — which gives it lots of personality.
 Our top Wellington travel tip is to pack your warm clothes regardless of the season.
-Icy winds can whip up in a nanosecond thanks to the city’s position on the blustery Cook Strait.
+Icy winds can whip up in a nanosecond, thanks to the city’s position on the blustery Cook Strait.

 Enjoy this Wellington travel guide.